buildinglogic/trade-anomaly-detective/DESIGN_DECISIONS.md

 - **F1**: ~0.80-0.90

 **Why the system misses what it misses:**
-- PLANTED-010 (country volume spike) is detected as a volume anomaly at buyer level but may be attributed to buyer ID rather than the shipment ID since it's a monthly aggregation
 - Very borderline statistical outliers (just above σ=2.5 threshold) may generate near-misses

 **Why false positives occur:**